Max Frölich & Karoline Linka

-Makalié is a new winery from Max Frölich and Karoline Linka, situated in Markgräflerland on the edge of the Black Forest and just 6 km from the French border.
-Makalié is a reference to "Maka" (Indian: earth) and "lié" (French: connected), as well as combining the names of the couple and their shared love of France.
+Makalié is a winery founded by Max Frölich and Karoline Linka in 2019, situated in Markgräflerland on the edge of the Black Forest and just 6 km from the French border.
+"Makalié" is a reference to "Maka" (Indian: earth) and "lié" (French: connected), as well as combining the names of the couple and their shared love of France.

 The pair met during their oenology studies at Geisenheim, each having found their way into wine via different paths.

 Max fell in love with wine when he was 16.
 Required to do some work experience, Max took the opportunity to visit a cousin in Tuscany and was introduced to a wine culture there which captivated him.

 Karo worked for many years in restaurants, serving, tasting and talking about wine.
 At some point she began to find the lifestyle toxic and decided to focus more on the practical side of wine, along with the culture and food surrounding it.
 Although she still works part-time in a restaurant, she has found one that gives her the freedom to pursue her dream.